Eric Hardin

-Eric Hardin (born June 22, 1982) is an American former professional stock car racing driver and who competed in the NASCAR Camping World West Series from 2005 to 2008.
+Eric Hardin (born June 22, 1982) is an American former professional stock car racing driver who competed in the NASCAR Camping World West Series from 2005 to 2008.

 Hardin is an amputee, having had cancer at the age of thirteen that required surgery to remove his over right leg.

 Hardin has previously competed in the Copper World Classic.

 Motorsports results

 NASCAR

 (key) (Bold - Pole position awarded by qualifying time.
 Italics - Pole position earned by points standings or practice time. * – Most laps led.)